codeperfectplus/ComputerVision-Essentials/README.md

 ## Used Libraries/Packages

 - **OpenCV** - OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
+- **PixelLib** - PixelLib is a library created for performing image and video segmentation using few lines of code.
 - **CVLib** - A simple, high level, easy-to-use open source Computer Vision library for Python.
 - **Dlib** - Dlib is a general purpose cross-platform software library written in the programming language C++.
 - **PIL/Pillow** - Python Imaging Library is a free and open-source additional library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats
 - **Keras** - Keras is the most used deep learning framework among top-5 winning teams on Kaggle.
 - **Tensorflow** - TensorFlow is a free and open-source software library for machine learning.
 - **Pytessarct** - Python-tesseract is an optical character recognition (OCR) tool for python.
 That is, it will recognize and “read” the text embedded in images.
-- **IPSDK** - IPSDK offers a comprehensive and optimized range of functionalities for 2D and 3D image processing.
 - **scikit-image** - scikit-image is an open-source image processing library for the Python programming language.
 It includes algorithms for segmentation, geometric transformations, color space manipulation, analysis, filtering, morphology, feature detection, and more.
 - **Matplotlib** - Matplotlib is a cross-platform, data visualization and graphical plotting library for Python and its numerical extension NumPy.
-- **mahotas** - Mahotas is a computer vision and image processing library for Python.

 ## How To Run